Battle of Ullais: Aftermath

 Over 70,000 Sassanids lost their lives in the battle included those beheaded in the river of Ullais on Khalid's order.
 However modern historian Peter Crawford estimated the real number of the Sassanid army to be around 30,000 Persians only and the number of 70,000 is the result of exaggeration.
 The Sasanian commander Jaban however escaped.
 After the battle, Khalid imposed the jizyah (tax on non-muslims) on the civilians of Ullais and mandated them to act as spies among the Iranians.

 Khalid gave a tribute to the Sassanid Persian army.
 He said:

 Afterwards, Khalid besieged the city of Al-Hirah, the regional capital city of lower Mesopotamia, in the Battle of Hira in the last week of May 633.
 The inhabitants were given peace on the terms of annual payment of jizya and agreed to provide intelligence for Muslims.
 After resting his armies, in June 633, Khalid laid siege to Anbar which despite fierce resistance fell in July 633 as a result of the siege imposed on the town.
 Khalid then moved towards the south, and captured Ein ul Tamr in the last week of July, 633.

 Later in December 633 some Arab tribes assisted by a Persian garrison did exactly what he had feared, in Ain al-Tamr.
 They attacked his supply line so Khalid ibn al-Walid fought them.

 Khalid then moved to the siege of Ein-al-Tamr and made a pact with them too.
 With the fall of the main cities the whole of southern and central Iraq came under Muslim control.
 In 634 AD Abu Bakr ordered him to proceed to Syria with half of his army to command the invasion of the Byzantine Empire.
-Misna bin Haris was left as the successor of Khalid.
+Muthana bin Haris Al-Sheybani was left as the successor of Khalid.
 The Persians, under their new emperor Yazdgerd III, regrouped, concentrated new armies and defeated the Muslims in the Battle of the Bridge, and recaptured Iraq.
 The second invasion of Iraq was undertaken under Sa`d ibn Abī Waqqās who, after defeating the Sassanid army at the Battle of al-Qādisiyyah in 636 AD, captured Ctesiphon.
 This was followed by the whole scale invasion of the Sassanid Persian Empire.